-Giorgio Sassine is an associate with the Firm’s Los Angeles office.
-He is a member of the International Arbitration and Litigation and Construction Practice Groups with extensive experience on domestic and international high-value, complex commercial and construction disputes.
-Mr. Sassine has represented clients in multiple forums across the United States and abroad, including California and New York state courts and U.S. federal courts and under the arbitral rules of the International Chamber of Commerce (ICC), American Arbitration Association (AAA), London Court of International Arbitration (LCIA), Dubai International Arbitration Centre (DIAC), and the International Centre for Settlement of Investment Disputes (ICSID).
+Giorgio Sassine is an associate with the Firm’s Los Angeles office and is a member of the International Arbitration and Litigation and Construction Practice Groups.
+Mr. Sassine has extensive experience on domestic and international high-value, complex commercial, construction, and energy disputes.
+Mr. Sassine has represented clients in the United States, Europe, the Middle East, and North Africa.
+The litigation and international arbitration matters have been in various forums, including California, New York, Illinois, and Nevada state courts, U.S. federal courts, and under the arbitral rules of the International Chamber of Commerce (ICC), American Arbitration Association – International Center of Dispute Resolution (AAA-ICDR), London Court of International Arbitration (LCIA), Dubai International Arbitration Centre (DIAC), and the International Centre for Settlement of Investment Disputes (ICSID).

 Mr. Sassine received a B.A. in Economics, as well as a minor in Philosophy, from University of California, Davis.
 He earned his J.D. with an emphasis in International Law from University of San Diego School of Law.
 He earned his LL.M. in International Commercial Arbitration from Stockholm.
 While in law school, Mr. Sassine also attended a summer program at the Sorbonne – Université Paris I Panthéon, where he was first introduced and became passionate about international commercial arbitration.

 Apart from his extensive international and domestic experience, Mr. Sassine is also active in the international arbitration community.
-He is the Assistant Editor of the Kluwer Arbitration Blog for North America and Canada and regularly coaches law students and participates as an arbitrator in the Willem C. Vis International Commercial Arbitration Moot, which takes place annually in Vienna, Austria.
+He is the Co-Chair of California Arbitration’s (“CalArb”) Programming Committee and Young CalArb, sits on CalArb’s Executive Committee, is the Secretary of CalArb’s Board, and is a member of the ICDR’s Young & International’s Board.
+Mr. Sassine also coaches the University of California – Los Angeles’ Willem C. Vis International Commercial Arbitration Moot Court team, which takes place annually in Vienna, Austria.

 - Represented French conglomerate in design and breach of contract dispute against Australian owner regarding a water treatment plant at a uranium mine.
 The venue of arbitration was London under the rules of the ICC.